saugkim/2023fall_P2P_tuni/lab.md

 or why not?

---> No, each block has previous block's hash value, it does not pass chain validation process
+--> No, each block has previous block's hash value, it does not pass chain validation process the idea of a chain should be apparent—each new block contains within itself, the hash of the previous Block.
+This is crucial because it’s what gives blockchains immutability: If an attacker corrupted an earlier Block in the chain then all subsequent blocks will contain incorrect hashes.
 ```

 ##  Double spending